Henry Parker Willis

-Henry Parker Willis (August 14, 1874 – July 18, 1937) was an American financial expert.
+Henry Parker Willis (August 14, 1874 – July 18, 1937) was an American financial expert and economist.

 Biography

 He was born at Weymouth, Massachusetts, the son of the Universalist minister and suffragist Olympia Brown.
 He graduated from the University of Chicago with a Ph.D. in 1897 and was a member of Alpha Kappa Psi professional business fraternity.

 Willis taught economics and political science at Washington and Lee University.
 He was professor of economics at George Washington University and lectured at Columbia University, becoming a professor of economics there in 1919.

 He served as an expert to the Ways and Means and Banking and Currency committees of the United States House of Representatives, and in other positions.
 Willis was the first Secretary of the Federal Reserve Board, serving between 1914 and 1918.

 Willis was also the first president of the Philippine National Bank.
 In 1926, he was appointed the chairman of the Commission of Inquiry into Banking and the Issue of Notes, a committee established by the government of the Irish Free State to determine what changes were necessary in relation to banking and banknote issue, which recommended the creation of a new currency for the state.